About that oft time traveller’s wife…

 About Time Official Trailer #1 (2013) – Rachel McAdams Movie HD, Movieclips Trailers and pictures from Universal Pictures

 If you played “Chuck, Rent or Keep” for Rachel McAdams time travelling movies.
 I’d chuck Midnight in Paris (2011) with her time traveller fiancé Owen Wilson.
 It may be a fantastic, original Woody Allen film, but I keep expecting co-star Michael Sheen to go full tilt Tony Blair in his scenes with Rachel.

-About Time is part narrated from the start by Gleeson as Tim.
+About Time is partly narrated from the start by Gleeson as Tim.
 Tim introduces us to his close-knit but crazy family, his mother (Lindsay Duncan), his father (Bill Nighy) and his free-spirited sister, Kit Kat (Lydia Wilson).
 And his forgetful Uncle (Richard Cordery).

-With Nighy acting in his own much-loved, eccentric uncle persona – but in this case father’s – way.
-It hard to know if it’s him improvising or it’s the script..
-But on research, its damned good writing from Richard Curtis, who worked with Nighy three times before this.
-Anyway his father adds all his male ancestors have time travelled before him, and that his father can too.
-However he can only travel to places and times he’s been before.
+With Nighy acting in his own much-loved, eccentric uncle persona – but in this case father – way.
+It was hard to know if it’s him improvising or it’s the script..
+But on research, it’s damned good writing from Richard Curtis, who worked with Nighy three times before this.
+Anyway, his father adds all his male ancestors have time travelled before him, and that his father can too.
+However, he can only travel to places and times he’s been before.